0sps/sullivan.mx/_posts/2026-04-01-Gavin-grier-stalker.md

 ### Why

 I am writing this because it seems to never end.
 After I realized Gavin was the person behind what happened to me, I connected with other people who described similar harassment from him.
-Turns out, he's harassed FIVE people that I know of.
-It's gotten to the point where **we literally text each other when either Gavin or a fake number reaches out to us.** Also, I have learned that he continues to talk about me, to this very day!
-So therefore I must be allowed to respond.
-This is my story.
+Turns out, he's harassed FIVE people **that I know of**.
+It's gotten to the point where*we literally text each other when either Gavin or a fake number reaches out to us.
+I have also learned that he continues to talk about me, to this very day!
+He literally can't keep my name out of his mouth.
+And he seems to be unable to stop himself from ruining people's lives.

-It geuinely seems like Gavin believes there will never be consequences for this, but I hope there are.
+It geuinely seems like Gavin believes there will never be consequences for this.

 Last thing: *Every* fact in this story is verifiable.
 If you have any questions or concerns, having read this article, please REACH OUT using the email above or on socials (only one i really have is ig - seansullivan2), and I can address any questions.